 If you want to improve the amount you take up each week when it comes to the offering, be creative.
 For the past few years I have been the leader in writing offering talks and posts about how to improve the offering moment.
 It is my contention that it is one if not THE most boring moment in our services.
 As a result I started writing weekly offering talks.

-Every week I write an offering talk for my clients.
+I have written more offering talks than anyone else I know.
 I call them elevator pitches.
 An elevator pitch is a short statement you can make in less than one minute.
 Every weekend before the offering is taken up I encourage churches to use the time the usher walk forward to set up the offering.
 In essence you are making the case for WHY people SHOULD give.
-Find out how to get an offering talk every week here, https://acts17generosity.com/memberships/silver/

 My goal with my offering talks is to help people see how a dollar given to your church makes an impact for good.
 I call that connecting the dots.
 Now scores of churches are using offering talks to set the stage for their offering time.
 Yet here is a truth…